NachoNardo/SpringBootMongoDBSandboxDockerCompose/README.md

-# docker-compose-mongodb
+# Spring Boot MongoDB Sandbox Docker Compose
-Simple MongoDB docker-compose tudo use with the MongoDB Sandbox project.
+Simple MongoDB docker-compose tudo use with the [MongoDB Sandbox project](https://github.com/NachoNardo/SpringBootMongoDBSandbox).

 To run the composer you need to install docker verion 3.7 or higher.